pingswept/me30-website/content/notes/pi-setup.md

 Make sure you set the password for the user `pi`.
 You should probably write it down somewhere else too.

+You should also enable SSH, but you could also do that later with the command <code>sudo raspi-config</code>.

 ![Raspberry Pi Imager options](/img/pi-imager-options.png)

 ## Checklist for Tufts_Wireless